BenjaminGohPS/F1-drivers-app/README.md

 # F1 Drivers App

 Who doesn't like trivia?
-My group of university mates often talk about Formula 1 (F1)!
-It is something that we follow up regularly, and we would make an effort to make time to attend the Singapore Grand Prix together!
-During our meetups, when ever we would talk about F1, we will discuss about the drivers too.
+My group of university mates often talk about Formula 1 (F1) when we hang out!
+It is something that we follow up regularly, and we would make an effort to make time to attend the Singapore Grand Prix together every year!
+During our meetups, whenever we approach the topic of F1, we will discuss about the drivers.
 So I figured, why not have an app where we could look up driver's information on the go, and do some fact checks as well.
 I believe this would be a fun app to use, and I have created a section, where you can save some of your favourite drivers for quick access to their profile and details.

 ```
 “We win and lose together.” – Lewis Hamilton.